glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 > [!NOTE]
 > It's actually common for an aggregate to consist of a single entity, with no child entities.
 Even so, the distinction between aggregates and entities is still important.
 An aggregate enforces transactional semantics, while an entity might not.

 **Services**.
-In DDD terminology, a service is an object that implements some logic without encapsulating any state.
+In DDD terminology, a service is an object that implements some logic without holding any state.
 Evans distinguishes between *domain services*, which encapsulate domain logic, and *application services*, which provide technical functionality, such as sending an SMS message.
 Domain services are often used to model behavior that spans multiple entities.

+> [!NOTE]
-The term service is rather overloaded.
+> The term service is rather overloaded.
 The definition here is not directly related to microservices.

 There are a few other DDD patterns not listed here, including factories, repositories, and modules, but these are less relevant for our purposes.

-## Define entities, value objects, and aggregates
+## Define entities and aggregates

 We start with the scenarios that the Shipping bounded context must handle.

 - A business (the sender) can schedule a drone to deliver a package to a customer (the receiver).
-- Alternatively, a user can request a drone to pick up goods from a business that is registered with the drone delivery service.
+Alternatively, a user can request a drone to pick up goods from a business that is registered with the drone delivery service.
 - The sender generates a tag (barcode or RFID) to put on the package.
-- A drone will pick up and deliver a package from the source location to the destination location
+- A drone will pick up and deliver a package from the source location to the destination location.
 - When a user schedules a delivery, the system provides an ETA based on route information, weather conditions, historical data, and so forth.
-- When the drone is in flight, the sender and the receiver can track the current location and updated ETA.
+- When the drone is in flight, the sender and the receiver can track the current location and the latest ETA.
-- A user can cancel a delivery until a drone picks up the package.
+- Until a drone has picked up the package, the user can cancel a delivery.
 - When the delivery is complete, the sender and the receiver are notified.
 - The sender can request delivery confirmation from the user, in the form of a signature or finger print.
 - A user can look up the history of a completed delivery.